DMKM1517/author_disambiguation/README.md

 **ADD THE VIDEO**

-For more information please refer to our GitHub repository (with the link there).
+For more information please check the technical documentation [here](http://author-disambiguation.readthedocs.io/en/latest/).
 If you want to test the application, or you have any other question, please contact us to [dmkm.author.disambiguation@gmail.com](dmkm.author.disambiguation@gmail.com).